growit-io/generator-gcloud/docs/package.md

 - `"project"`: A Google Cloud Platform project to deploy the Configuration into.
 If this field is present, its value must be a valid *PROJECT_ID*, regardless of whether the project itself currently exists.

-## Files
+## Templates and Configurations
-A **gcloud package** must at the very least contain a single ..., besides `package.json`.
+Configuration Packages MUST provide a top-level Configuration in the file `config.yaml`, describing a set of resources to deploy together.
+This Configuration can easily be deployed from the command line with `npm install && gcloud deployment-manager deployments create --config config.yaml`.
+It's should only matter that the `node_modules` directory is up-to-date before executing the `gcloud` command.

-Configuration Package provides a Deployment Manager Configuration in the file `config.yaml`.
-This file can be deployed from the command line with `gcloud deployment-manager deployments create --config config.yaml`.
+Template Packages MAY also have a `config.yaml` file, but they MUST provide one or more JSON, Jinja, and/or Python files to be used as a dependency in Configuration Packages, or other Template Packages.

 [Deployment Manager]: https://cloud.google.com/deployment-manager/docs/fundamentals
 [NPM package]: https://docs.npmjs.com/files/package.json